-- Many services and items will be available at the 25 branches throughout the city.
+- Many services and items are available at the 25 branch libraries throughout the city.

-- A retail location, "Library Express" will open to provide some services, including Adult Literacy Resource Center, Computer Lab, and Center for Accessibility.
+- A retail location, "Library Express" is providing some services, including Adult Literacy Resource Center, Computer Lab, and Center for Accessibility.

-- Operating hours will expand at all branch locations.
+- Operating hours have expanded at all branch locations.

-- Special Collections, including parts of Washingtoniana, will be available at partner organizations.
+- Special Collections, including parts of Washingtoniana, are available at partner organizations.

-- Public computers will be available at Library Express, and all branch locations including a new computer instruction lab at Capitol View Library that opens fall 2017.
+- Public computers are available at Library Express, and all branch locations including a new computer instruction lab at Capitol View Library when it re-opens following a renovation.

-- The Labs, which include the Fabrication, Memory and Studio labs, will be modified and relocated.
+- The Labs, which include the Fabrication, Memory and Studio labs, are being modified and relocated.